ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. **Client authentication:** A Client authenticates with the Transparency Service, to Register Signed Statements on behalf of one or more issuers.
 Authentication and authorization is implementation-specific, and out of scope of the SCITT Architecture.
-1. **Issuer Verification:** The Transparency Service MUST syntactically validate the Issuer's identity claims, which may be different than the Client identity.
+1. **Issuer Verification:** The Transparency Service MUST syntactically validate the Issuer's identity Claims, which may be different than the Client identity.
 1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in {{RFC9360}}, using the signature algorithm and verification key of the Issuer.
 1. **Signed Statement validation:** The Transparency Service MUST check that the Signed Statement includes the required protected headers listed above.
 The Transparency Service MAY verify the Statement payload format, content and other optional properties.